ark-brighthustle/flutter_zoom_sdk/README.md

 ```

-Diable BITCODE in the `ios/Podfile`:
+Disable BITCODE in the `ios/Podfile`:

 ```
 post_install do |installer|